srirvali33/Yogawebsite/README.md

-A real time Yoga website devolped by bootsrap and JS.
+A real time Yoga website devolped by bootsrap and Jquery and Js.